 Tuple

-data type in Filtrera is one of the cornerstones of the language.
+The tuple data type in Filtrera is one of the cornerstones of the language.
 It provides a way to group multiple values into a single compound value.
-This reference guide provides a detailed specification of the tuple
+This reference guide provides a detailed specification of the tuple data type, its syntax, and usage for users already familiar with the concept.

 In Filtrera, function and filter outputs are always tuples, and parameters are tuples too.
 This design allows for seamless chaining of functions and filters, making Filtrera highly expressive and functional.